nicolaics/nicolaics.github.io/experiences/README.md

-## Organization and Community Activities Experience
+## Organization and Community Activities
 ---
 ### Freshmen Advisor for University Students
 > * 2023